-- Replacement headlight on 317/5 & 317/8 sub-class. - Passenger door handrails on BR Blue/Grey & Network SouthEast liveries. - Nameplates included for 317345, 317348, 317507 & 317892. - BR Blue/Grey livery has a compressor on the DTSO B as well as the DTSO A as per reality.
-This was removed in the late 1980s. - Power cannot be applied if the brake handle is in 'Step 2', 'Step 3' or 'Emergency'. - If the brake handle is placed in 'Step 2', 'Step 3' or 'Emergency' whilst powering, power will be lost and you must return the power handle to 'Off' before being able to regain power. - 1 second delay between train passing over AWS magnet and AWS warning sound occurring.
+- Nameplates included for 318259 & 318266. - Power cannot be applied if the brake handle is in 'Step 2', 'Step 3' or 'Emergency'. - If the brake handle is placed in 'Step 2', 'Step 3' or 'Emergency' whilst powering, power will be lost and you must return the power handle to 'Off' before being able to regain power. - 1 second delay between train passing over AWS magnet and AWS warning sound occurring.
 The F3/F4 HUD will show the warning immediately so you must wait 1 second before trying to cancel it. - The headlights only provide illumination before sunrise and after sunset.
-This is to avoid the unrealistic appearance of projected light in broad daylight. - The headlight only functions when you have a line light. - A special 'bogie cam' is available if you switch to the right-hand 'head-out' view (Shift+2 THEN Right Arrow). - To simulate the era of the included scenarios more accurately, scenario specific scenery has been created to represent Kings Cross Thameslink. - Wipers operate on Al services if it's raining - Classic brake squeal sound on pre-mid 2000s liveries.
+This is to avoid the unrealistic appearance of projected light in broad daylight. - The headlight only functions when you have a line light. - A special 'bogie cam' is available if you switch to the right-hand 'head-out' view (Shift+2 THEN Right Arrow). - Wipers operate on AI services if it's raining - Classic brake squeal sound on pre-refurbishment liveries. - The frequency at which the spirax valve ticks varies on a per vehicle basis.
+The frequency also increases with main reservoir pressure.